lsst-dm/dmtn-224/index.rst

     This document is now incomplete and partly out of date, but still provides useful detail of requirements that have not yet been incorporated into the design.

 SQR-049_
-    Detailed design of the token management system for the Science Platform, including its API and storage model.
+    Original design of the token management system for the Science Platform, including its API and storage model.
-    Not all of the elements of this design have been implemented, and some of them may be modified before implementation.
+    This has now been partly superseded by this document, and the API description there has been superseded by the API described in the Gafaelfawr_ documentation.
+    However, it remains the working specification for tracking authentication history and logging to Kafka, which have not yet been implemented.

 .. _DMTN-225: https://dmtn-225.lsst.io/
 .. _DMTN-234: https://dmtn-225.lsst.io/